Recipe Import

 Recipe import in Fond

 Fond's AI-powered importer handles any source: paste a URL, snap a photo of a cookbook page, or drop in plain text.
-The AI understands recipe context — it correctly parses ingredients with quantities and units, separates preparation notes from the ingredient name, and structures steps in order.
+The AI understands recipe context, so it correctly parses ingredients with quantities and units, separates preparation notes from ingredient names, and structures steps in order.
 Imported recipes work immediately with recipe scaling, shopping lists, and cook mode because everything is stored in structured Cooklang format under the hood.
 Fond can even read handwritten recipe cards from photos.

 Frequently asked questions